Whether you make $20,000 a year or $2 million, your income matters to several people. This is true even if you’re single with no children.

 - Lifestyle traits such as hobbies and foreign travel

 If all the above traits work in your favor and pose little risk to an insurance company, then it’s definitely possible to find life insurance coverage for as little as $20 to $30 a month.
 There are a number of ways to reduce the cost of life insurance so that it fits into your budget.

 Learn More: How Much Does Life Insurance Cost in 2021?

 Life insurance comes in many forms.
 Here are a few distinctions between the many types of life insurance.

-Group vs. individual
+Group life insurance vs. individual life insurance

 You can buy life insurance as part of a group plan and/or you can purchase your own individual policy.

 Group life insurance covers the lives of several individuals, usually based on employment with the same employer or on membership with the same organization.
 With an individual life insurance policy, the insured’s life is the only one that is covered.

 Group life insurance is typically cheaper because the life insurance company is collecting premiums and spreading its risk among multiple people.
 Also, group policies are sometimes provided at no cost to the insureds by the plan sponsor, be it an employer or association.